-A lot of people visit Thailand expecting for empty, heavenly, sandy beaches and exotic oriental cuisine.
+A lot of people visit Thailand expecting empty, heavenly, sandy beaches and exotic oriental cuisine.
 But, the real picture in the touristy cities in Thailand is actually quite different.
-There are 7-elevens on every corner, greasy versions of continental food and of course a lot of tourists.
-It is true that Thailand lost a lot of its authenticity due to the big waves of tourists.
-32 million people visited Thailand in 2016, out of which 9 million visited Bangkok.
-But, hold on; I didn’t mean to discourage you not to visit this amazing country of raw natural beauty.
-Thailand still has some amazing authentic places, which still aren’t discovered by tourists.
-And that’s exactly what this article is about: places in Thailand off the beaten track.
+There are 7-elevens on every corner, greasy versions of continental food, and, of course, a lot of tourists and if you want to see the best of Thailand, get off the beaten track.
+It’s true that Thailand lost a lot of its authenticity due to the big waves of tourists.
+More than 30 million people visit Thailand every year, out of which close to 15 million visited Bangkok or Chiang Mai.

 Located in the Northeast, Isaan is the largest region of Thailand.
-Isaan has around 23 million residents, but only sees less than a half percent of the total tourists per year.
-Unlike Bangkok and the other touristy places the local girls of Isaan rarely have boyfriends and usually end up marrying their first partner.
+Isaan has around 23 million residents, but only sees less than half percent of the total tourists per year.
+Unlike Bangkok and the other touristy places, the local girls of Isaan rarely have boyfriends and usually, end up marrying their first partner.
 This is just one proof of the mindset and lifestyle difference between Isaan and the big tourist hubs of Thailand.

 Nakhon Phanom province

 This Northeastern province hides the oldest temple in Thailand: the magnificent That Phanom.
-This is my personal favorite, because of all the amazing nature, mountain landscapes and river towns and the endless sight of rice fields.
+This is my personal favorite, because of all the amazing nature, mountain landscapes and river towns and the endless sight of rice fields surrounding this beautiful temple.

 Discover Sala Kaew Ku

-I bet you didn’t know that there’s a temple in Thailand that u of the legendary Angkor Wat.
+I bet you didn’t know that there’s a Khmer temple in Thailand that resembles the legendary Angkor Wat.
 The temple’s foundation lies on an extinct volcano.
-But it seems like that, and the fact that this temple made it to the UNESCO list isn’t enough to attract more visitors here.
+But it seems like that, and the fact that this temple made it to the UNESCO heritage list isn’t enough to attract more visitors here.

-North Thailand has a lot in store for you if you’re into biking or hiking.
+If you’re looking for hidden gems in Thailand, you’ll find plenty of them in the northern part of the country, especially if you’re into biking or hiking.
 The lush rainforests and mountain villages are the ideal places to get lost in.
 The north will show you that Thailand is so much more than pretty beaches and party streets in Bangkok and Pattaya.
-The beautiful landscapes, warm people and the rural life in general, in the largely unspoiled and not so well known places among tourists are just as fascinating as the beautiful beaches and the big cities.
+The beautiful landscapes, warm people, and rural life in general, in the largely unspoiled and not so well known places among tourists, are just as fascinating as the beautiful beaches and the big cities.

 Sukhothai used to be the capital of Siam at one point in time.
 The only remnants from that time today are located in the Sukhothai Historical Park.
 These ancient ruins have the unique power to not only take your breath away but make you go back in time and see the remnants of what was once the greatest city of Siam.

-Most of the tourists that visit Thailand know about Phi Phi, Phuket, Koh Samui etc. But, there are islands just as magical as these that see much fewer tourists, which makes them even better vacation spots.
+Finally, we round up this Thailand off the beaten track list with a few hidden islands.
+Most of the tourists that visit Thailand know about Phi Phi, Phuket, Koh Lipe, Koh Samui etc. But, there are islands just as magical as these that see much fewer tourists, which makes them even better vacation spots.
 Here’s a photo gallery of my perfect off-the-beat islands in Thailand.

-Known among locals as the “surfboard” because of its elongated shape, this two and a half mile strip lies within the Hat Chao Mai national park.
-This means there are practically no people living there or even proper roads to intrude your perfect summer vacation.
+Known among locals as the “surfboard” because of its elongated shape, this two-and-a-half-mile strip lies within the Hat Chao Mai national park.
+This means there are practically no people living on Koh Kradan or even proper roads to intrude your perfect summer vacation.